hotdogee/django-blast/sphinx_doc/logging.md

     "You shouldn’t alter settings in your applications at runtime."

+Changes to the logging configuration usually involve modifying the LOGGING dictionary in the settings.py file, but a few settings can be tweaked by changing the values of certain enviromental variables.

-Therefore the following changes to the logging settings require a Django server restart.
+Either way, for changes to take effect it requires a Django server restart.

-Logging behavior can change by changing the values of certain environmental variables, as seen in the configuration.
-Namely
+These variables can alter the logging behavior:

     Variable name       Default
     ---------------------------